blink753/470moodytunes/README.txt

 These are the files:
-.gitignore - list of files for git to ignore README.txt - this file crawl.py - the script that crawls azlyrics for song lyrics crawl1.py - the script that crawls chartlyrics for lyrics knn.py - our core algorithm that calculates the knn for songs knn_tests.py - the script taht is called to test the knn algorithm top_songs.json - a list of artists and songs from iTunes that is read by the crawlers to know what to search for
+.gitignore - list of files for git to ignore README.txt - this file crawl.py - the script that crawls azlyrics.com for song lyrics crawl1.py - the script that crawls chartlyrics.com for song lyrics that are not found on azlyrics.com knn.py - our core algorithm that calculates the knn for songs knn_tests.py - the script taht is called to test the knn algorithm top_songs.json - a list of artists and songs from iTunes that is read by the crawlers to know what to search for